hmrc/performance-testing-template.g8/README.md

 > The below instructions are only to create a repository locally.

 You **DO NOT** need to clone this project to generate a performance test project from the template.
-You simply need to have giter8 installed, and run the `g8` command below.
+You simply need to have sbt installed, and run the `sbt new` command below.

 ### Install giter8 CLI
 Instructions to install giter8 can be found in the official [setup page](http://www.foundweekends.org/giter8/setup.html).